d0w/cybersecurity/hw2/README.md

 ![packets](images/packets.png)

-The "gian.97dakls1560" kept repeating and I found out that it was a username + key being sent to thee server at port 5678.
+The "gian.97dakls1560" kept repeating and I found out that it was a username + key being sent to the server at port 5678.
 So I tried the following using my own username and the weird string of letters I found.

 ![encryptedkey](images/encryptedkey.png)